garagehive/garagehive.github.io/docs/garagehive-surveys-setting-up-customer-surveys.md

 ### Creating a new customer survey
 1. Search for **Surveys** in the top right corner ![](media/search_icon.png) icon and select it from the list to create a new customer survey.
 2. The window that appears displays a list of the previously setup surveys.
-To create a new one, go to the actions bar and select **+New**.
+To create a new one, go to the menu bar and select **+New**.

    ![](media/garagehive-surveys-customer001.gif)